jegtnes/jegtnes-static/src/work-with-me.md

 description: Hire Alex Jegtnes, a versatile freelance front-end developer with ten years of experience working for everything from small design studios to banks and newspapers.
 eleventyComputed:
   twitterLabel1: Availability
-  twitterData1: "{%if global.availability%}{{global.availabilityDate}}{%else%}None{%endif%}"
+  twitterData1: "{% availability global.availability, global.availabilityString, true %}"
   twitterLabel2: Proficiencies
   twitterData2: JavaScript, well-crafted HTML & CSS, accessibility, React, web performance
   intro: <p>Hi there!
 I'm Alex, an independent web development contractor based in London.
-I develop fast, accessible, and beautiful websites and web apps.</p>{% if global.availability %}<p><strong>I have availability for new projects {{ global.availabilityDate }}</strong>, either remotely or on-site in London.</p><p>I have ten years of experience working with clients ranging from startups and design studios to large corporations and banks.
+I develop fast, accessible, and beautiful websites and web apps.</p>{% if global.availability %}<p><p>{% availability global.availability, global.availabilityString %}</p></p><p>I have ten years of experience working with clients ranging from startups and design studios to large corporations and banks.
 Read on to find out what I can bring to your organisation.</p>{% endif %}
 ---

 ## Quick summary